ktechmidas/data-contract-creator/README.md

 ## Usage

 ### Adding a Document Type

+On startup, there will already be one document type loaded.
+If you'd like to add another:

 1. Click the "Add document type" button
 2. Enter a name for the document type